The best self-care ideas…

 - Sit in a coffee shop and people watch.

-- Make a list of museums and art galleries that I would like to visit and visit one.
+- Make a list of museums and art galleries that you would like to visit and visit one.

 - Relax in a whirlpool/sauna at the local swimming pool.
 I sometimes like to go to the wave pool because it feels great and reminds me of my childhood.

 - Enjoy a cool, refreshing glass of water.
 Staying hydrated is so important.
-Feel free to infuse your juice with fresh fruits, lemon, lime, or just drink it as is.
+Feel free to infuse your water with fresh fruits, lemon, lime, or just drink it as is.

 - Start a gratitude journal.
 Not only does Oprah think it’s a good idea, but there is research to back that up.